Idlewild announce special 25th anniversary UK shows

-Idlewild have announced details of a special UK tour, marking their 25th anniversary as a band.
+Idlewild have announced details of a special UK and Ireland tour, marking their 25th anniversary as a band.

 The Scottish rockers, who released their most recent album, ‘Interview Music’, in 2019, will head around the country in November.